- This event has passed.

 Introduction (applies to all submissions):

 The Poet’s Haven is a place for artists across a wide and diverse spectrum to feel safe seeing their work published.
 We are open to unsolicited submissions from both experienced, published creators and talent new to submitting work for publication.
 We offer minimal restrictions on content and genre.
-What little content that is disallowed is as follows: material that is obscene, excessively vulgar, pornographic, racist, or in any way bigoted will not be published here.
+What little content that is disallowed is as follows: material that is obscene, excessively vulgar, adult content, racist, or in any way bigoted will not be published here.
 The Poet’s Haven also does not accept religious material.

 Our publications are intended for mature readers.
 While our primary audience is adults we are NOT limited to any one demographic.
 We have knowingly published work from creators as young as 9 and as old as 95.